nonzzz/tar/README.md

 ### Others

-> Why another ustar foramt lib?
+> Why another ustar format lib?
 > Alough `tar-stream` is useful, we won't need so many dependencies for higher version of NodeJs.
 And this library is lightweight and can handle simple scenes.

 ### Scenes